nawazali333/Google-Forms-Backend/README.md

 4. Compile the project

-5. Run in cmd
+5. Run in cmd-

-       1. Intialize the project using below commond /mkdir google-forms-app-backend
+       1. Intialize the project using below commond- /mkdir google-forms-app-backend
             /cd google-forms-app-backend
             /npm init -y

-       2. Compile typescript using below commond
+       2. Compile typescript using below commond-
              /tsc

-       3. Run commond
+       3. Run commond-
            /node dist/server.js

-6. As Output interface Backend server will activate will be shown using http copy that url into browser
+7. As Output interface Backend server will activate will be shown using http copy that url into browser

 Note : dont forgot to intall all necessary libraries  before run